First case of coronavirus in Republic of Ireland

 The patient was identified and tested in line with established protocols for the investigation of suspected cases of Covid-19.

+Earlier on Saturday, Taoiseach (Irish PM) Leo Varadkar and the Republic's health minister Simon Harris held a conference call with political leaders in Northern to discuss how best to contain the virus.

-The head of the Catholic Church in Ireland, Archbishop Eamon Martin, has issued guidelines to parishes "due to the recent concerns surrounding the coronavirus".
+It came as the head of the Catholic Church in Ireland, Archbishop Eamon Martin, issued guidelines to parishes "due to the recent concerns surrounding the coronavirus".

 A number of changes to Mass have been advised, including the sign of peace being suspended and holy water fonts not being used.